-The chair of governors (Mrs Claire Hadcocks) will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The chair of the Local Academy Committee will act as the 'case manager' if an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).

 All governors will read Keeping Children Safe in Education.

-Section 15 of this policy has information on how governors are supported to fulfil their role.
+Section 13 has information on how governors are supported to fulfil their role.

-5.4 The headteacher
+5.4 The Headteacher

-The headteacher is responsible for the implementation of this policy, including:
+The headteacher supported by the Designated Safeguarding Lead (DSL) is responsible for the implementation of this policy, including:

-- Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)
+- Ensuring that staff (including temporary staff) and volunteers are informed of our systems which support safeguarding, including this policy, as part of their induction - Communicating this policy to parents when their child joins the school and via the school website

+- Ensuring that the DSL has appropriate time, funding, training, and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - Ensure that the school is alert to possible private fostering arrangements, and that in the school admission process, the parents/carers resident with each child or young person indicate whether they are parent, other relative (to be specified), friend of the family, or other (to be specified). - Ensure that on arrival at school all visitors (including contractors) are provided with information making them aware of their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the Designated Safeguarding Lead (DSL) or his/her Deputy (DDSL), and the names of the Designated Safeguarding Leads (DSL) and his/her Deputy (DDSL) - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)